A photo shot with an 1:1.8 lens contains the following exif data:

 How is this possible?
 Both values are <1.8.

-An F-stop of 1.8 is equivalent to an APEX aperture value of about 1.695994.
-(The formula is Av=log₂A², where Av is ApertureValue and A is f-number.
-See the Wikipedia APEX system page for a full explanation.)
+An f-number of 1.8 is equivalent to an APEX aperture value of about 1.695994.
+(The formula is \$\mathrm{A_v} = \log_2{\mathrm{A}^2},\$ where \$\mathrm{A_v}\$ is ApertureValue

-Some exif readers (like ExifTool) convert these to F-stops for the user, but others do not.
+Some Exif readers (like ExifTool) convert these to f-stops for the user, but others do not.

 FNumber